Managing the estate

 Immediately following the death the Executors must make a return to HMRC of any income and capital gains of the deceased starting with the 6th April prior to the death and ending with the date of death.
 Notwithstanding the fact that the deceased may have died half way through the tax year, they will still be entitled to all the reliefs and allowances for the full tax year.
 The payment of tax is a debt in the estate and has to be paid by the Executors during the course of the administration of the estate.
 It is also a debt that is deductible when calculating IHT.
 Furthermore an Income Tax return must be submitted for every tax year during the course of the administration period.

 On death, no liability for CGT arises.
 It is only if the Executors elect to sell assets and there is a gain in value that they become liable to pay CGT.
-The rate of capital gains tax is 20% for individuals with total taxable income and gains in excess of the income tax basic rate band (for the 2016/17 tax year, this will apply to the extent the total income and gains exceed £32,000).
+The rate of capital gains tax is 20% for individuals with total taxable income and gains in excess of the income tax basic rate band (for the 2017/18 tax year, this will apply to the extent the total taxable income and gains exceed £33,500 - note that, although the income tax basic rate band in Scotland is £31,500, the CGT threshold is aligned to the income tax basic rate band in the rest of the UK).
 Those with income and gains below that amount will pay capital gains tax at 10%.
 The Executors as a body are entitled to the same annual allowance as an individual for the year of death and the two years of assessment following.

 Transferring assets to beneficiaries